Credit Valuation Adjustment (CVA)

 The concept of credit risk management, which includes credit valuation adjustment, was developed due to the increased number of country and corporate defaults and financial fallouts.
 In recent times, there have been cases of sovereign entity defaults, such as Argentina (2001) and Russia (1998).
 At the same time, a high number of large companies collapsed before, during, and after the financial crisis of 2007/08, including WorldCom, Lehman Brothers, and Enron.

-Initially, research in credit risk focused on the identification of such a risk.
+Initially, research on credit risk focused on identifying it.
 Specifically, the focus was on counterparty credit risk, which refers to the risk that a counterparty may default on its financial obligations.

 Prior to the 2008 financial crisis, market participants treated large derivative counterparties as too big to fail and, therefore, never considered their counterparty credit risk.
 The risk was often ignored due to the high credit rating of counterparties and the small size of derivative exposures.
-The assumption was that the counterparties could not default on their financial obligations like other parties.
+The assumption was that counterparties could not default on their financial obligations, unlike other parties.

-However, during the 2008 financial crisis, the market experienced dozens of corporate collapses, including large derivative counterparties.
+However, during the 2008 Global Financial Crisis, the market experienced dozens of corporate collapses, including large derivative counterparties.
 As a result, market participants started incorporating credit valuation adjustment when calculating the value of over-the-counter derivative instruments.

 Challenges to Counterparty Credit Risk